metallkopf/konnect/README.md

 # Konnect - server app
-Konnect is an application/service based on [KDE Connect](https://community.kde.org/KDEConnect) protocol that allows a non-interactive enviroment (server) to send notifications to your devices via Rest API or CLI
+Konnect is an application based on [KDE Connect](https://community.kde.org/KDEConnect) protocol that allows a non-interactive enviroment (server) to send notifications to your devices via Rest API or a simple CLI

 ## Prerequisites
 - python 3.7+